NBA Rumors: Klay Thompson Says Warriors’ Starting Lineup Could Be A ‘Team USA Starting Five’

 — Warriors on NBCS (@NBCSWarriors) February 27, 2019

 The Warriors have won 13 out of 16 games since DeMarcus Cousins returned from an injury.
-As of now, the 28-year-old center is averaging 15.8 points, 8.1 rebounds, 3.2 assists, 1.4 blocks, and 1.3 steals on 45.1 percent shooting from the field.
-However, in most of the games he served as the Warriors’ starting center, Cousins posted a negative plus/minus.
+As the time of writing, the 28-year-old center is averaging 15.8 points, 8.1 rebounds, 3.2 assists, 1.4 blocks, and 1.3 steals on 45.1 percent shooting from the field.
+However, in most of the games where he served as the Warriors’ starting center, Cousins posted a negative plus/minus.

-From the time they signed DeMarcus Cousins, the Warriors already knew that inserting him to the starting lineup would be a tough task, especially knowing that “Boogie” spent most of his NBA career as a team’s main man.
-However, since joining the Warriors, Cousins has shown his willingness to make a huge adjustment in his game in order to make himself fit with their system.
-If Cousin manages to build better chemistry with Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green before the real battle begins in the Western Conference Playoffs, it will definitely be easier for the Warriors to win their third consecutive NBA championship title.
+From the time they signed DeMarcus Cousins, the Warriors already knew that placing him on the starting lineup would be a tough task, especially knowing that “Boogie” spent most of his NBA career as a team’s main man.
+However, since joining the Warriors, Cousins has shown his willingness to make a huge adjustment in his game in order to make himself fit within their system.
+If Cousin manages to build better chemistry with Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green before the real battle begins in the Western Conference Playoffs, it will be easier for the Warriors to win their third consecutive NBA championship title.